Transforming Lives and Improving Futures

 visit the ADP web page for more information.

-All Mental Health services for children are provided in the community by Contract Providers.
+All Behavioral Health services for children are provided in the community by Contract Providers.
 Children who meet the requirements for Specialty Mental Health are referred to one of the Children’s Contract Providers.
-Assessments are completed by County Mental
+Assessments are completed by County Behavioral

 Health and referred with a 30-day authorization for Treatment Planning.
 Referrals may come from parents, schools, Child Protective Services and medical clinics.